Allopurinol

 • Skin rash: You may get a skin rash or itching (about 2 in every 100 people who take allopurinol will have a skin rash).
 This can happen anytime while taking allopurinol, but especially in the first few months while your dose is being increased.
 If this happens, stop taking allopurinol and contact your doctor immediately – even if the rash is mild.
 This can develop into a severe allergic reaction.

-• If I am having a gout attack, will an extra dose help?
-No. Allopurinol is not a pain reliever and doesn't start working immediately.
+• If I'm having a gout attack, will an extra dose of allopurinol help?
+No. Allopurinol is not a pain relief medicine.
 If you have an attack of gout while taking allopurinol, keep taking it at the same dose.
 Don't stop taking it.
-Your doctor will advise you to take a pain reliever medicine, eg, NSAIDs (ibuprofen, diclofenac, naproxen), or steroid, eg, prednisone or colchicine.
-You can also apply ice-packs and rest the affected joint to reduce pain.
-See your doctor if the pain and inflammation doesn't improve in 24 hours.
+Your doctor will advise you to take a pain relief medicine, eg, NSAIDs (ibuprofen, diclofenac, naproxen), or prednisone or colchicine.
+You can also apply ice-packs and rest the painful joint to reduce pain.
+See your doctor if the pain and inflammation doesn't get better in 24 hours.

 • What if allopurinol doesn't help?
-After starting allopurinol, your doctor will monitor your symptoms and your uric acid levels.
-If after a few months of being on an optimal dose of allopurinol, your symptoms don't improve and your uric acid levels remain high, your doctor may try you on other medicines (eg, febuxostat, probenecid or benzbromarone).
+After starting allopurinol, your doctor will monitor your pain and check your uric acid levels.
+If after a few months of taking allopurinol, your symptoms don't improve and your uric acid levels stay high, your doctor may try you on other medicines (eg, febuxostat, probenecid or benzbromarone).

 Like all medicines, allopurinol can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.